 Card Association Network (formerly Card Associations)

 There are four major card brands: Visa, Mastercard, Discover and American Express.
 Each has its own set of rules and best practices for accepting and managing payments.
-They also set transaction pricing, called Interchange rates based on a variety of factors including, but not limited to, merchant industry segment, type of card presented, and if the transaction takes place in person or online.
-There are more than 300 Interchange rates in the US alone.
-Each card brand dictates the rates and regulations that credit card processing companies and merchants must abide by, and they publish updates twice a year, in April and October.
+These major credit card companies also set transaction pricing, called Interchange rates based on a variety of factors including, but not limited to, merchant industry segment, type of card presented, and if the financial transaction takes place in person or online.
+There are more than 300 interchange rates in the US alone.
+Each card brand dictates the rates and regulations that credit card processing companies and merchants must abide by and they publish updates twice a year, in April and October.

 Most business owners never directly work with the networks.
-Your Merchant Service Provider is responsible for ensuring that you understand and follow the rules of the respective brand networks.
+Your Payment Service Provider is responsible for ensuring that you understand and follow the rules of the respective brand networks.

 PCI DSS